HOW WE WORK

-Our enrichment classes and semi-weekly homework club foster individual learning in friendly, relaxed, group atmosphere.
+Our small group enrichment sessions and homework club foster individual learning in friendly, relaxed, group atmosphere.

 Homework club provides a social, structured learning environment to help students establish effective homework routines.
-Available for two hours two nights a week, from Monday to Friday during the academic year, grade 5 to 9 students can attend for as little or as much time as they want.
+Available in-person or online during the academic year, grade 5 to 8 students can attend for as little or as much time as they want.
 Students decide what they want to work on and our tutors circulate among the group, offering encouragement and support.
-With a student to tutor ratio of 6:1, all students have the opportunity to receive individual attention.
+With a student to tutor ratio of 5:1, all students have the opportunity to receive individual attention.
 Tutors answer questions in all subject areas, reinforcing classroom lessons, offering new approaches for students who are stuck, and reviewing assignment instructions and rubrics.

-Students can sign up for homework club or enrichment classes anytime by calling our office toll free at 1-833-STUDY-UP or by registering online.
+Families can sign up for homework club or small group enrichment sessions anytime, without a consultation, by calling our office toll free at 1-833-STUDY-UP or by registering online.

 1-to-1 Subject Tutoring and Academic Coaching

 Our 1-to-1 tutoring and academic coaching sessions provide personalized learning strategies and academic support for learners of all ages.
 Our tutors devote 100% of their attention to the student’s unique needs, create a safe environment for asking questions, and work at the student’s own pace to achieve increased confidence and skill mastery.